Benefits of continuing to provide life-saving HIV services outweigh the risk of COVID-19 transmission by 100 to 1 - World

 Benefits of continuing to provide life-saving HIV services outweigh the risk of COVID-19 transmission by 100 to 1

-UNAIDS and WHO have supported mathematical modelling to establish the benefits of continuing HIV services compared to the potential harm of additional COVID-19 transmission.
+GENEVA, 13 April 2021---UNAIDS and the World Health Organization (WHO) have supported mathematical modelling to establish the benefits of continuing HIV services compared to the potential harm of additional COVID-19 transmission.
 The analysis shows that maintaining HIV services would avert between 19 and 146 AIDS-related deaths per 10 000 people over a 50-year time horizon, while the additional COVID-19-related deaths from exposures related to HIV services would be 0.002 to 0.15 per 10 000 people.
 The analysis demonstrates that the benefits of continuing to provide HIV services during the COVID-19 pandemic far outweigh the risk of additional COVID-19-related deaths.

 "The world should make investments now that don't leave it with such stark trade-offs in the future," said Peter Ghys, Director, Strategic Information and Evaluation, UNAIDS.
 "We need to build robust future systems for health that recognize community-led contributions as part and parcel of a resilient system, not as an afterthought."